Dolphin

 Similar Animals

 Other cetaceans include whales (large baleen and toothed whales) and porpoises (a separate family of small cetaceans).
-Sharks are sometimes confused with dolphins by casual observers but are cartilaginous fish, not mammals.
+Sharks are sometimes confused with dolphins by casual observers but are cartilaginous fish, not mammals — see the shark profile for the practical distinguishing features.

 Frequently Asked Questions — Dolphin